Ninjabippo1205/MACC-SafetyHat/README.md

 4. **Fall Detection**: SafetyHat leverages the smartphone’s accelerometer and gyroscope to detect sudden movements indicative of a fall.
 If a fall is detected, the app automatically sends an emergency SMS to all Workers associated with the site.
 The message includes the GPS coordinates of the Worker involved, enabling swift assistance.

+Workers also have access to two additional features:

+- **SafetyHat Filter for Photos**: Workers can take photos with a SafetyHat filter that shows the helmet from the SafetyHat logo on their heads.
+This feature is implemented thanks to a face detection algorithm and 2D graphics tools.

+- **Virtual Measuring Tool**: Workers can use an augmented reality-based virtual measuring tool.
+By pointing their camera on a surface and tapping on the screen to define points, the app calculates and displays the distance between the selected points.

 ## Mockups

 Below is an image illustrating the application flow and UI design: